 - Designing app skins.
 (At this stage, we collect all wireframes and put them together to improve the design.)

 Congratulations!
 We have reached the most exciting and challenging phase.
 The first thing you are to decide is to stick to the native app or to develop a cross-platform one.
-At the APP Solutions, we develop native applications, which means that in the end, you have the custom app for every operating system.
-This type of development allows reaching faster performance, provides better security and helps ensure users with better experience.
+At The APP Solutions, we develop native applications, which means that in the end, you have the custom app for every operating system.
+This type of development allows reaching faster performance, provides better security, and helps ensure users with a better experience.

 In general, here is how the MVP model looks like:

 The approach that will make the development process even more flexible is to implement an agile method due to the importance of rapid interaction, collaboration, and transparency between your team members.